AltspaceVR/AltspaceSDK-wiki/Headscratching.md

 4. N-sound components do not work when 'volume' property is set.

-5. Creating > 1 AudioContext in javascript will cause the page to freeze.
+5. Creating > 1 AudioContext in javascript will cause the client to freeze.
 You should only need one anyway, just make sure you aren't creating more in error (or temporarily).